joannakl/cs102/projects/project4_du.markdown

         add file's size to totalSize
 ```

+(You will need to add appropriate error checking and steps that allow you to capture the list of files in a list. )

 WARNING: If implemented incorrectly, this algorithm results in infinite recursion when used on systems that allow shortcuts/links in the directory structure (because they may produce circular paths).
 To avoid this, use the `getCanonicalPath()` method of the File class rather than getAbsolutePath() to obtain the name of the directory and make sure that you never visit the same directory twice.